Adit122022/40Projects/task2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 ```

-### How to use:

-- Copy the entire content above.
-- Paste it into a file named `README.md` in the root of your project.
-- Modify the `git clone` URL in the instructions to match your actual repository URL.

-This `README.md` file provides a comprehensive and well-organized overview of your project, including setup instructions, technologies used, and how to run the application.

-Let me know if you need further changes!
+This is the final cleaned-up version of the `README.md` file.
+You can now copy and paste it into your project!
+Let me know if you need any more changes.